AriPurnamaAji/Europan-Soccer-League-Standings-API/Documentation.md

 ## Statistic
-I wrote 182 line of codes by myself
+I wrote 182 line of codes by myself in EuropeanSoccerLeagueStandingsAPI.ipynb file.